dkunkler/LabelMaker/README.md

 Props to @jssjr for the source.

-Requires a Ruby environment and Octokit
+Requires a Ruby environment, Octokit, and dotenv

 Uses GH_USER and GH_TOKEN for authorized repo access.
 Works in bash or zsh